Why Do I Keep Getting a Charley Horse?

 • Dehydration: Not drinking enough fluids can result in electrolyte imbalances, which play a critical role in muscle contractions.
 Insufficient hydration may lead to muscle spasms, particularly in the legs.

 • Poor blood flow: If blood flow is restricted, the affected muscle may not get the oxygen it needs, resulting in cramps and severe discomfort.
-This is often the case when sitting or lying in awkward positions for long periods.
+This is often the case when sitting with poor posture or lying in awkward positions for long periods.
+This may be the cause of nocturnal leg cramps.

-• Health conditions: Certain medical conditions, such as kidney failure and pinched nerves, can also contribute to recurring charley horses.
+• Health conditions: Certain medical conditions, such as kidney disease or kidney failure, high blood pressure, nerve damage, or a pinched nerve, can also contribute to recurring charley horses.

 • Nutritional deficiencies: Low levels of key minerals like potassium, calcium, and magnesium can increase your risk of muscle spasms and painful leg cramps.